 Sustainable and responsible corporate governance has traditionally been an essential element of CANCOM’s corporate culture.
 The Executive Board and the Supervisory Board closely cooperate to the benefit of the corporation.
 The intensive and constant dialogue between the two boards forms the basis for the efficient management of the CANCOM Group.

-The Executive and Supervisory Boards of CANCOM SE declare that, since its last declaration of conformity published on December 13, 2016, the company has been fully compliant with the recommendations of the German Corporate Governance Code issued on May 05, 2015 and February 07, 2017, published in the Federal Gazette (Bundesanzeiger) on June 12, 2015 and April, 24 2017 (rectified on May 19, 2017).
+The Executive and Supervisory Boards of CANCOM SE declare that, since its last declaration of conformity published on December 5, 2017, the company has been fully compliant with the recommendations of the German Corporate Governance Code issued on February 7, 2017, published in the Federal Gazette (Bundesanzeiger) on April 24, 2017 (rectified on May 19, 2017).

 It is permanently displayed in the Investor Relations section of our website for public access, as are the declarations of previous years.